DynaPlex/DynaPlex/readme.md

 ## Contributing

-It is much appreaciated if you contribute to DynaPlex by making a pull request of your implementations.
+It is much appreciated if you contribute to DynaPlex by making a pull request of your implementations.

 ---